paulbuis/Programming-Languages-C/README.md

 The `printf` function is given a string literal ending in a "newline" character indicated by the "escape sequence" of `\n`

+    gcc -o kata0 kata0-0.c
+    ./kata0-0

+Use the above gcc command line to compile and link the kata0-0.c source file, creating a new kata0-0 executable.
+To run an executable located in the current directory in a standard Linux system, prefix the name of the executable with ./

 ### Level 1: Print the time of day

 ```C